Wondering how to do a day trip from Barcelona to Andorra? We have you covered.

 4. Relax in the Country’s Numerous Spas

 If you’re staying the night, the best place after a long day of skiing, hiking, or shopping is to hit one of Andorra’s many spa resorts.

 You can find spas literally everywhere, but if you want to taste the real deal, head to the spa complex in Caldea.
 You can rejuvenate for a few hours in its many pools and saunas even if you’re traveling only on a day trip from Barcelona to Andorra.

-From outside, the mirror-covered building looks like a rocket that’s ready to fly in outer space.
+From the outside, the mirror-covered building looks like a rocket that’s ready to fly in outer space.
 Inside, Jacuzzis, herbal saunas, swimming pools, and hydromassage jets are waiting to give you the royal relaxation you deserve.

 5. Discover Andorra’s Churches and Cathedrals

 The country boasts an admirable number of churches and cathedrals, dating from the Romanesque ages.
 Below, we’ve listed the TOP 5 Romanesque churches and cathedrals to explore on a day trip from Barcelona to Andorra: